-I was “switched on” to the Chanots a couple of years ago, and have been fortunate to handle a great violin by the father of Georges II (Georges Chanot I) and one by his son (Joseph Antony Chanot).
-While the very flat Guarneri models are the best known and most highly valued, I like the Strad models, and this particular violin is a super example.
+I was “switched on” to the Chanots a couple of years ago, and have had exceptional violins by the father of Georges II (Georges Chanot I) and by his son (Joseph Antony Chanot).
+This particular violin is a super example.
 The sound is excellent, very big and quite dark but with clarity and bite.
 It has great response, it’s easy to play, smooth and enveloping, but it really packs a punch.
 Perfectly set up, very comfortable, impossible to overplay, in every way a great violin for a demanding professional who wants a big, bold and mature sound.

 Length of Back 35.6cm, stop 130/195mm, total length 58.6cm